gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/medicalfood.md

 [Weekly Email 8/5/23](https://mygainwell-my.sharepoint.com/:w:/r/personal/christopher_nguyen_gainwelltechnologies_com/Documents/weeklyemail8523.docx?d=w34551b8b7f674147b603832cab7090ca&csf=1&web=1&e=aTi6MU){:target="_blank" rel="noopener"}

-•	Phexy vitamins have been a medication that has been identified as a medical food that can be found to be approved under medical necessity
+•	Phexy vitamins have been a medication that has been identified as a medical food that ^^can be found to be approved under medical necessity^^

 ## Requests Needing to go to PNM